-Coverage can be canceled by providing USTIF with advance written notice.
+Participants in the Voluntary Heating Oil Tank Opt-In Program can cancel by providing the USTIF with advance written notice.

 To obtain a Voluntary Heating Oil Tank Program application or for more information call 717-787-0763, the Environmental Cleanup Program in a local DEP Regional office or visit our website at ustif.pa.gov.